-This state-of-the-art database was established by IIASA and FAO in partnership with:
+This state-of-the-art database was established in July 2008 by IIASA and FAO in partnership with:

 The data entry and harmonization within a GIS was carried out at IIASA; verification of the database was undertaken by all partners.

 The HWSD constitutes significant improvements for about 60% of the land area in comparison with the FAO/UNESCO Soil Map of the World.

 Further expansion and update of the HWSD is foreseen to include the soil information available in the USA, Canada, Australia, India, Pakistan, and a number of West African countries.

 The HWSD is already being widely used as academic resource in universities and as background information in international organizations like the EU, the UN and World Bank to improve technical support measures to developing countries.

 An additional incentive for producing HWSD was the need to enhance the edaphic assessment procedures for agricultural crops within the context of the FAO/IIASA Global Agro-ecological Zones assessments.

 Until the release of HWSD, the standard global soil map was the 1:5,000,000 scale FAO–UNESCO Digital Soil Map of the World, compiled in the 1970s.
 As large volumes of new data had recently been assembled by national and regional soil institutions, FAO and IIASA decided to combine these with the information contained in the FAO-UNESCO Digital Soil Map of the World to produce the new comprehensive soil database, HWSD.